Dominance of most tolerant species in multi-type lattice Widom-Rowlinson models: Discussion

 Regarding the analytical results we remark that it is in principle possible to go beyond four particle types or species.
 For $q\geq 5$, the particle types can again be placed at the vertices of a simplex in ${\bbR}^{q-1}$.
 As before, given a collection of hard-core EDs $\mathcal{D}$, we can list them in an increasing order and define the set $\cS$ of ``lexicographically maximal'' particle types.
 For $p\sim 1$, any dominant type $i$ belongs to $\cS$.
 In particular, if $\sharp\,\cS=1$, i.e., $\cS$ is reduced to a singleton, there is a unique DLR measure.
 Also, if $\cS$ coincides with the whole of $\{1,\ldots ,q\}$, every type $i$ will be dominant.
 But in general not every type $i\in\cS$ is dominant.
 An example is with five species and $7$ pair-wise distinct hard-core EDs, where $D(1,2) < D(1,3)=D(2,5) < D(1,4)=D(2,3) < D(1,5)=D(2,4) < D(4,5) < D(3,4) < D(3,5)$.
 Here $\cS=\{1,2\}$, and type $1$ is dominant but $2$ not; to determine this one needs to look at two-link paths along the edges of the five-vertex simplex (a pentagram).

 As to the simulations, it is interesting to view the spin-flip process as a dynamical model, viz., of spread of cancer cells.
 Several lines in this direction are currently pursued. \\

-{\emph{Acknowledgements --}} This work is done under Grant 2011/51845-5 by FAPESP and Grant 2011.5.764.45.0 by USP.
+{\emph{Acknowledgements --}} The authors express their gratitude to Prof R. Chammas and Prof A. Ramos for providing references on cancer research and for numerous discussions on the applicability of the WR model in studies of tumor growth.
+This work is done under Grant 2011/51845-5 by FAPESP and Grant 2011.5.764.45.0 by USP.
 YS and IS thank IME, USP, for the hospitality.
 SZ was supported by FAPERJ (Grant 111.859/2012), CNPq (Grant 307700/2012-7) and PUC-Rio.